 5. Underestimating Rapport

 Rapport is incredibly important in the workplace.
 It helps with engagement, which in turn helps with productivity.
 Rapport leads to less surprise turnover.
 Rapport also allows for candid conversation and fixing small problems before they become big issues.
 Bad managers often do not take the time to develop rapport.

 Can Bad Bosses Become Good Bosses?

 Having trained thousands of managers, we can say with confidence that the answer is yes.
-While intelligence and personality traits tend to be hard wired in, behavior is changeable, and behavioral skills can be taught.
+While intelligence and personality traits tend to be hard-wired, behavior is changeable, and behavioral skills can be taught.
 A “bad boss” is predominantly a people skills issue.
-Often, they’ve never been taught good people skills, and they don’t have awareness of how they come across.
-These things can be taught, if the boss is willing to learn and try to improve.
+Often, they’ve never been taught good people skills, and they don’t have an awareness of how they come across.
+These things can be taught if the boss is willing to learn and try to improve.

 When is it Time to Leave a Bad Boss?